Smoothing nodal Calabi-Yau n-folds: Introduction

 \subsection{Acknowledgements}

-We would like to thank Lev Borisov, Mark Gross, James Otterson and Dmitri Panov for useful conversations.
+We thank Samuel Stark for helping with the computation of the torsion in Lemma \ref{piO}, and Lev Borisov, Mark Gross, James Otterson and Dmitri Panov for useful conversations.
 In particular the simplified proof of Friedman's theorem sketched in Section \ref{3} was worked out jointly with Otterson as part of his Imperial College PhD \cite{Ott}.
 The referee also made some suggestions which greatly improved the paper.

 The first author was supported by a Forschungsstipendium of the Deutsche Forschungsgemeinschaft (DFG).
 The second author was partially supported by a Royal Society university research fellowship.